- View Offline

 - Controlling rotation

 - Working with segmental and elliptical arches

 - [Voiceover] Hello, my name is Paul F. Aubin, and I'd like to welcome you to Revit: Family Curves and Formulas.
-In this course we're going to eplore an aspect of the Revit family editor that is not normally discussed.
-Namely techniques to create parametrically controlled curves.
-If you've worked in the family editor before you probably have a good command of the basics.
-Placing reference planes adding labeled dimensions, flexing.
+In this course, we're going to explore an aspect of the Revit Family Editor that is not often discussed, namely, techniques to create parametrically controlled curves.
+If you've worked in the family editor before, you probably have a good command of the basics.
+Placing reference planes, adding label dimensions, flexing.
 But if the geometry you wish to create is not all rectilinear, flexing gets a lot more challenging.
 This is the challenge that we'll tackle in this course.
-In this course, I will methodically discuss how to make each curve behave in the family editor starting with simple circles and ellipses.
+In this course I will methodically discuss how to make each curve behave in the family editor starting with simple circles and ellipses.

-Next we'll look at curves that take a little more effort to control like open arcs, partial ellipses, compound curves.
+Next, we'll look at curves that take a little more effort to control, like open arcs, partial ellipses, compound curves.
 But the real power comes in when we introduce mathematical formulas.
-We'll look at basic arithmetic and proportions but we'll also get a nice dose of trigonometry as well.
+We'll look at basic arithmetic in proportions but we'll also get a nice dose of trigonometry as well.
 Combining a variety of techniques, we'll explore using profile families with sweeps to create complex forms.
-We'll learn to associate family parameters between nested families and also how to create families that have fixed and variable proportions all while ensuring that the curved forms flex as expected.
+We'll learn to associate family parameters between nested families, and also how to create families that have fixed and variable proportions all while ensuring that the curved forms flex as expected.

-So if you're ready to tame your unruly curves in the Family editor, you've come to the right place.
+So if you're ready to tame your unruly curves in the family editor, you've come to the right place.
 Now let's get started.